Re-inventing how Canadians stay in touch.

 That translates into approximately 220,000 infected patients and 8,000 patient deaths per year in hospitals across Canada.
 Most of these are considered to be preventable and handwashing is known to be the most effective measure to avoid transmission.

 A decade ago, the World Health Organization claimed that healthcare workers washed their hands on less than half of the occasions that it was required.
-A long and persistent campaign to change this has made significant progress, as a recent report by the BC Infection Control Network found that, from 2014 to 2019, nurses washed their hands an average of 84 percent of times when it would be expected.
-Statistics for clinical support workers and other staff were similar, but compliance rates for physicians ranged from 70 to 75 percent.
+A long and persistent campaign to change this has made significant progress, as a recent report by the BC Infection Control Network found that, from 2014 to 2019, nurses washed their hands an average of 84 per cent of times when it would be expected.
+Statistics for clinical support workers and other staff were similar, but compliance rates for physicians ranged from 70 to 75 per cent.

 This isn’t to say that doctors and nurses are running around with dirt under their fingernails.
 In fact, one U.S. study found that nurses and non-clinical personnel applied hand sanitizer an average of 9.1 times an hour and washed their hands 2.1 times per hour.